alekslt/HANToMQTT/readme.md

 The raw M-Bus data is also sent over MQTT on a "raw/powermeterhan" topic.

+## PS

+I have a AIDON meter from Hafslund, and while I don't think there should be large changes required to the code, if any, to support Kaifa or Kamstrup, these models are not tested and may not work correctly.

 # Compiling

 Should compile fine with the Arduino IDE using either ESP8266 or ESP32 board.